mdeguzis/RetroRig/README.md

 https://github.com/ProfessorKaos64/RetroRig/wiki

 **Please also note**
-You may add the `--help` flag to the script for a quick help file
+You may add the `--help` flag to the script for a quick help file.
+Come on, do it, it has psychedelic colorrrrsss!

 ## Installation